Neinndall/DBDAudioRenamer/README.md

-# DBD-AudioRenamer
+# DBDAudioRenamer
-Is a tool that can extract the audio files from *BNK from Dead by Daylight and rename then according the XML files.
+Is a tool that can extract the audio files from BNK from Dead by Daylight and rename the WEM files according the XML files.

 # Features
 - Extract audios files from BNK files